grames02/first_one/README.md

 ## Next Day, 4/15/2025

 Ok, I'm back on the grind.
 Opening up my Website files now, and hopefully I can finish it up now.
+They are:
+DONE - Backend listens for WebSocket connection
+- I connected my backend to WebSocket

+DONE - Frontend makes WebSocket connection
+- I tested this myself.
+Going into the Developer tab of my website, I could see a message going back and forth between the frontend and WebSocket.

+DONE - Data sent over WebSocket connection
+- I have the live votes going over WebSocket

+DONE - WebSocket data displayed in the application interface
+- The live votes are displayed in the footer, on every page as well.

+DONE - The application is fully functional.
+There are no mocks or placeholder features.
+- I believe that it is all done.
+There's no features that don't work, and it's all operational.

+Alrighty, that should be all from me.
+I did all the pre-requisites as well (including uploading Simon) I'll upload my code to GitHub per usual.
+This time it'll be marked: WebSocket Deliverable.
+Thanks for a great semester, bye!